International Certificate of Competence (ICC) Introduction

 Why do I need an ICC?
 An explanation of what the ICC is and its purpose.

 What length boat am I able to pilot with the ICC?
-Currently the ICC is valid generally up to 24m but this does vary from country to country.
+The ICC is valid generally across Europe, however the restrictions and validity varies from country to country.
 Please check carefully the ‘Resolution 40’ table which this link takes you to.

 I want to cruise inland Germany, is the ICC accepted there?
 This link takes you to the latest UNECE meeting minutes.
 For Germany please see note 38.